-This year's survey, its fourteenth year, captures the ongoing role of medical stop-loss and a continued commitment to employer-sponsored, self-funded health plans.
-The occurrence of truly catastrophic claimants-in excess of \$1 million-is further verified with 31% of respondents reporting such a claimant in the last two policy years.
-According to the survey, COVID-related business impact on covered stop-loss enrollment and renewal strategy are expected to be minimal.
+This year's survey-its fifteenth year-measures the ongoing expense and coverage of medical stop-loss amongst employer-sponsored, self-funded health plans.
+The occurrence of catastrophic claimants in excess of \$1 million is further verified with 29% of respondents reporting such a claimant in the last two policy years.
+Amidst coverage strategies, placement with a stop-loss underwriter external to the health plan slightly outranks an integrated underwriting, citing the sentinel effect over a seamless integration.
 The primary focus of the survey remains current premium rates, as shown in the following graphs and tables.
-Stop-loss premium reflecting over 822,000 covered employees is measured.
+Stop-loss premium reflecting over 1,000,000 covered employees is measured-a new milestone for the survey!